Effective education.

 How does it work?

-⇒ £100 per session, minimum £200 per day.
+⇒ Prices start from £120 per session, with a minimum of £250 per day.

 ⇒ We can deliver workshops or assemblies, in whichever way works best for you.